danielsaidi/SwiftPackageScripts/Sources/SwiftPackageScripts/Documentation.docc/SwiftPackageScripts.md

 * `package_framework.sh` - Build an XCFramework for the main Swift package.
 * `package_name.sh` - Get the name of the main Swift package.
 * `package_version.sh` - Create a new version for the main Swift package.
+* `sync_from.sh` - Sync the scripts folder from a Swift Package Scripts folder.
 * `test.sh` - Run the project unit tests for all provided platforms.
 * `version.sh` - Create a new version with validation and test steps.
 * `version_bump.sh` - Bump the version number and push a new version tag.